Where did Methadone Come From?

 “I’ve been on both ends of withdrawals, heroin and methadone, every patient of methadone will always tell you the same, as I do; I can kick heroin anytime, but methadone that is something else.
 In 15 yrs of heroin addiction, I’ve kicked 3 times, ‘cold-turkey’.
 In 10 years on methadone I’ve never kicked methadone.”

 Once I landed in jail, I had to do 72 hours of jail time before I got to see the judge.
 I was literally on the floor screaming my guts out.
-About 12 hours before I was to see the judge, I demanded to be taken to the hospital, I just couldn't take it.
-I was cuffed, and looking like a 'chair' was glued to my back, I limped to the ambulence, since I couldn't lift my leg to climb into the back, the police grabbed me on both sides and shoved me in like a sack of potatoes, I fell flat on my face.
+About 12 hours before I was to see the judge, I demanded to be taken to the hospital, I just couldn’t take it.
+I was cuffed, and looking like a ‘chair’ was glued to my back, I limped to the ambulance, since I couldn’t lift my leg to climb into the back, the police grabbed me on both sides and shoved me in like a sack of potatoes, I fell flat on my face.
 The doctor realizing my condition and that it was severe, gave me a shot of methadone.
 The relief was immediate.

 I was returned to the precinct and 2 days later I was in the same condition!
 Never did I go through such hell in all my days.

-The intensity of methadone withdrawl is just too much!
+The intensity of methadone withdrawal is just too much!
 I could never do it.
 By the way, about 5 years ago one inmate went into convulsions and upon falling, he hit the metal bars and died.